aburnsy/blaithin/README.md

 TF_VAR_GCP_PROJECT=google_project_name # This is used in the Terraform scripts to create new assets in GCP
 ```

+### 2. Setting permissions in Google
+Add role to the default engine account

 ### 2. Run build.sh
 This will run x, y , z
+> [!NOTE]
+> Creating the Composer environment
 ```bash
 ./build.sh
 ```